In-patient luxury rehab center in Thailand

 What is the difference between drug addiction and drug tolerance?

-The difference between drug addiction vs. drug tolerance is that drug addiction means a person is unable to stop using substances, while tolerance occurs when the body gets used to a medicine or other substance and needs higher amounts or doses to achieve the same effect.
+The difference between drug addiction vs. drug tolerance is that drug addiction means a person is unable to stop using substances, while tolerance occurs when the body gets used to medicine or other substance and needs higher amounts or doses to achieve the same effect.
 Drug tolerance isn’t considered a mental health disorder or disease.

 What are the substances used for drug addiction?